 Not only does the environment change when seniors move into a nursing home, so does their movement.
 Whatever are the things they used to do back home: cleaning, constructing, cooking, gardening, and others, they can no longer do it as much or even at all when they’re in a nursing home.
 This is especially the case if the elderly is suffering from a health condition, disabled, or bedridden.
 It’s not going to be easy for them to turn their backs on doing the things they loved to do.
 Although, the positive spin on this is that nursing homes offer social and recreational activities that they can participate in.
 But it’s not the same as doing things they used to do on their own.
 This might cause them to feel demotivated or unhappy.

 Losing power and control

 Some seniors, especially those who were used to being independent, might not be so glad about entering nursing homes.
 Here, they don’t have as much freedom and independence that they used to.
 They won’t be calling the shots because this time, they have no choice but to abide by the rules and regulations of the nursing home and its staff members.
 Of course, most nursing homes try to do their best to provide a welcoming atmosphere for the elderly, but not to the point that seniors can make their own decisions or follow their instincts.
-Since they are considered vulnerable at this state, they are subject to the control of the nurses and nursing staff involved.
+Since they are considered vulnerable in this state, they are subject to the control of the nurses and nursing staff involved.
 They start to become dependent toward the nursing care being provided to them.
 It’s not far-fetched for some seniors to feel rather inadequate being in this situation.